 Another site, belonging to the UK’s main supplier of supermarket chicken, is closing for 14 days after 58 people tested positive while 38 have tested positive at another major supermarket food provider.
 In the latter instance, company bosses have said it reflects an overall local increase rather than a spread within the site.

-There is no suggestion that the UK companies affected have deliberately flouted Health and Safety rules or guidance, as is rumoured in Germany, and that they have been doing everything reasonably practicable to ensure guidelines are met.
+There is no suggestion that the UK food production companies affected have deliberately flouted Health and Safety rules or guidance, as is rumoured in Germany, and that they have been doing everything reasonably practicable to ensure guidelines are met.
 There is mounting evidence that low temperatures and damp environments prevalent in meat factories are conducive to Covid-19 survival and transmission.

 These recent outbreaks raise the question, could more be done?
 What would it cost you to shut down for a week or two?